-There are many definition of meditation, but my favorite is this: stopping thought without falling asleep.
+There are many definitions of meditation, but my favorite is this: stopping thought without falling asleep.

 I remember a story Ram Dass told of how he went to study meditation in a remote Buddhist monastery somewhere in Asia.
 They were very strict there.
 They sat in meditation all day every day, day after day, except for small meals.
 And the meditation teachers, the masters, would walk around the students, monitoring their meditations.
 And if he fell asleep – they hit him with a stick!